 Requirements to be Relicensed after Lapse: The proposed rules inform an applicant of the relicensing requirements when his or her license has lapsed.
-The applicant must complete the required CE and, if his or her license has lapsed for 3 years or move, pass the required examinations.
+The applicant must pass the podiatric medicine and surgery jurisprudence exam.
+And if the applicant is applying after a lapse of more than 3 years, the applicant must submit fingerprints to the department.

-↓ To be con ompleted by the ORR \downarrow
+\downarrow To be completed by the ORR \downarrow